 Ability to Keep Residents Mobile

-This tells you the percent of patients who maintained mobility over time.
-Preserving mobility is often a good sign for residents' well-being.
+This indicates the percent of residents who were able to retain mobility over time.
+Retaining mobility is usually a good sign for residents' health.

 Hospitalizations